mattrichmo/photo-phriend/README.md

 ![Photo Phriend Banner](public/assets/img/banner/photo-phriend-banner.webp)

 A powerful local photo management application that helps you organize, optimize, and enhance your photo collection with AI-powered features.
+Designed to run locally but db can be hooked up easily to allow for cloud sync.
+No tracking, no ads, no data sharing, just a central place to manage your photos that you want to keep seperate from your existing cloud photo libraries.

 ## Features